Wicked Money Questions

 Let it percolate.
 There's no pressure to resolve or fix this contradiction— but you might find yourself wanting to explore what a resolution could look like, or talk it through with someone who is also navigating this or simply sit with it and see where you go with it over the next few days or weeks.

 We're often trained — especially in financial and business contexts — to identify a problem and move immediately toward a solution.
+Ignoring the feelings that come up around it.
 The discomfort of not-knowing is something to get through quickly, on the way to an answer.
-How often does this really work out?
+But how often does this really work out for us?

 Inviting in more contradiction